Bird calls in the Engadin

 Meadow pipit ■■

-.
-Automatically generated from Xeno-Canto recording
+- flight call.
+Automatically generated from Xeno-Canto recording.

 Call: fast tonlos „ist, ist.“ [Link]